firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-54/2018-04-03-on-good-friday-the-raven-washes-its-young.md

 ----

->“I came to you: an upstanding young man,here to pour dew on beautiful women,because if I don't water them this year,they won't bloom and flower next year.”
+>“I came to you: an upstanding young man,<br  />
+here to pour dew on beautiful women,<br  />
+because if I don't water them this year,<br  />
+they won't bloom and flower next year.”

 >—Hungarian Folk Rhyme